nickbrandt/GitLab/doc/install/postgresql_extensions.md

 This guide documents how to manage PostgreSQL extensions for installations with an external PostgreSQL database.

-The following extensions are required to be installed into the GitLab database.
+The following extensions must be loaded into the GitLab database.

 | Extension    | Minimum GitLab version |
 | ------------ | ---------------------- |